bitcoinops/bitcoinops.github.io/_topics/en/testnet.md

-  **Testnet** is a testing network included with Bitcoin Core and supported by many other Bitcoin applications.  **Testnet3** is the longest-running incarnation of testnet as of 2024, with **testnet4** currently being a proposed replacement.
+  **Testnet** is a testing network included with Bitcoin Core and supported by many other Bitcoin applications.  **Testnet3** is the longest-running incarnation of testnet as of 2024, with **testnet4** currently being a recently started replacement.

 ---